 We run several events throughout the academic year, you are also very welcome to book a tour at any time by calling College Reception on 01364 652230.

 Head of Year

-Mrs Amy Matthews will be Head of Year 7 and lead a team of 6 Year Tutors.
+Mr Fuller will be Head of Year 7 and lead a team of six tutors.

-The Personal Tutor is the person students will get to know well and go to first with any questions or problems.
-Students see their Personal Tutor every day during morning registration from 08.45 am until 9.00 am.
+The personal tutor is the person students will get to know well and go to first with any questions or problems.
+Students see their personal tutor every day during morning registration from 08.45am until 9am.

 Uniform at South Dartmoor is a symbol of aspiration to excellence and achievement.
 Every student’s appearance reflects pride and commitment.
 It is a visible sign that students are ready to learn.
 Students are expected to wear their uniform correctly and smartly at all times.